getnelson/nelson/docs/src/hugo/content/index.md

     # connection = "tcp://0.0.0.0:12345"
   }

-  datacenters {
+  domains {
     # The name of this key must be a DNS value name.
 Typically you want to call your
-    # datacenters something logical, but keep it short.
+    # domains something logical, but keep it short.
 AWS for example, uses
     # us-east-1, us-west-1 etc.
-    # Datacenter names must be lowercase, and not include specical characters.
+    # Domain names must be lowercase, and not include specical characters.
     texas {

       docker-registry = "sxxxx.net/bar"